darkfire000/gsc-rust/README.md

 1. Clone this repo
 2. Run ``docker-compose up`` from a terminal in the repo directory

 Docker should start downloading the base ``rustserver`` image and then begin building the container.
 Once the container is built, it will automatically run.
-If you don't want the server attached to your terminal window, you can safely kill the process (ctl-c), and restart it detached from your terminal: ``docker-compose up -d``.
+If you don't want the server attached to your terminal window, you can safely kill the process (ctrl-c), and restart it detached from your terminal: ``docker-compose up -d``.
+If the server is detached from your terminal, you can <a href="https://github.com/egee-irl/gsc-docs#viewing-logs">view the logs</a> the same as any Game Server Container.

+### Configuring The Server